creationix/content-ideas/README.md

 If you have an idea or wish to comment on an existing one, please file an issue against this repo!

+The idea is that I can then sell the content to people who are willing and able to pay.
+I can give it away to budding programmers who normally wouldn't have access to such tools.
+We could even do some system where for every paid subscription a child is given free access.
+I'm open to ideas in this area as well.